Become a driving instructor

 A driving instructor is a person who receives payment to teach others how to drive or ride for the purpose of gaining a class of licence.

-An approved driving instructor will have a driving instructor ‘D’ endorsement on their Northern Territory (NT) driver licence.
+An approved driving instructor will have a driving instructor ‘D’ endorsement on their NT driver licence.

-Approval is valid for 5 years and all driving instructors must comply with the:
+Approval is valid for 5 years and all driving instructors must comply with the code of practice.

-Code of practice for NT driving instructors and driving examiners DOCX (656.3 KB).
+Code of practice for NT driving instructors and driving examiners DOCX (662.8 KB)

 Step 1.
 Take a driving instructor training course

-You must complete a Certificate IV in motor vehicle driver training.
+Complete a certificate IV in motor vehicle driver training.

 - group A - car driving instruction